apollographql/apollo-server/docs/source/setup.md

 <h2 id="graphqlHapi">Using with Hapi</h2>

-The following code snippet shows how to use GraphQL Server with Hapi:
+The following code snippet shows how to use Apollo Server with Hapi:

 ```js
 import hapi from 'hapi';